Review by Rob Walton

 The series ends abruptly with the second part of a three-part story.
 Kirby had left the building and was already back at Marvel leaving Joe Kubert to supply a cover.
 Without a heroic conclusion, ‘Human Genius vs. Thinking Machine’ is an ominously dark and exciting finale as Scuba, an environmental terrorist, goes mano a mano with Brother Eye.

 CODA: In Solo, Paul Pope re-imagined OMAC #1 with spectacular results, demonstrating what the character, in the hands of the right creator, could achieve.
-You can find a link to that Five Star story, here.
+Link to that Five Star story, here.
+OMAC was later gathered into DC Universe: The Bronze Age Omnibus by Jack Kirby.